All Episodes

 Let me read Section 605 in part to you.

-Not Secret Police, the Secret Service.
+Not secret police, the Secret Service.

-Come out of the Treasury Department, I believe, uh, unless they've been reorganized in Homeland Security, but they're they're the guys who uh keep the security up uh for the President and the Capitol, I guess uh other people.
+But they're the guys who keep the security up for the President and the Capitol, I guess, other people.

-What they're trying to do here is split the Secret Service where they keep the guys in the suits, uh, and then they also create a uniformed division of the Secret Service.
+What they're trying to do here is split the Secret Service where they keep the guys in the suits, and then they also create a uniformed division of the Secret Service.

-Now it's hardly secret police, ladies and gentlemen, when they're in uniform.
+Now, it's hardly secret police, ladies and gentlemen, when they're in uniform.

 You know what I'm saying?

-Sort of right away that it isn't a secret police.
+I think it kind of gives it away, sort of right away that it isn't a secret police.

 They're in uniform for crying out loud.